Germany–Liberia relations

-Germany–Liberia relations are the bilateral relations between Germany and Liberia.
-After Liberian independence, the two countries become connected economically.
+After Liberian independence, Germany and Liberia become connected economically.
 The economic ties were broken during the World Wars.
 The two countries re-established connections following the World Wars.

 History

-Before German unification, Liberia's independence was recognized by the Hanseatic Republics of Lübeck, Bremen and Hamburg in 1855.
-Hamburg merchant Carl Woermann established the first trading venture with Liberia.
+Before German unification, Liberia's independence was recognized by the Hanseatic Republics of Lübeck, Bremen, and Hamburg in 1855.
+Years prior to that, Hamburg merchant Carl Woermann established the first trading venture with Liberia.
 In 1858, Carl Goedelt, who was Woermann's representative, was appointed as the Hamburg Consul in Monrovia.

 Pre-World War I relations

 Prior to World War I, Liberia and Germany had extensive trading ties.
 In 1906, the British estimated that Germany had over three-fourths of Liberia's trade.
 These ties came in the form of imports, exports, and by the early 1900s, German retailing in Liberia.
 It was through German shipping that Liberia maintained a majority of its connection with international trade.
 German shipping also relied on the labor of Kru deck workers and stevedores from Liberia.
 The Liberian government accrued a significant amount of debt to German firms.
 Between 1898 and 1916, a number of indigenous uprisings against the Liberian government resulted in the damaging of German property, which caused the German government to make claims against the Liberian government for damages.
 In 1912, these unresolved claims resulted in a display of gunboat diplomacy by the German government, but there was ultimately a peaceful resolution.

 While there was a large amount of trade between Germany and Liberia, the German government largely neglected to provide large amounts of capital investment into Liberia, unlike the United Kingdom, which had provided Liberia with loans which had compromised much of Liberia's sovereignty and gave the British government much influence over Liberian affairs.
 A major loan between the United Kingdom, along with other Western powers including Germany, the United States, and France, was negotiated in 1911, under Liberian President Arthur Barclay, and ratified in 1912, under Liberian President Daniel E. Howard.
 This was the third, in a series of two other major, uneven loans taken out by the Liberian government.
 The loan borrowed $1,700,000 for Liberia, with the conditions including that the four countries would be able to each appoint General Receivers of Customs, which limited the powers of the Liberian Secretary of the Treasury.
 The 1912 loan was paid off in 1926, with a loan from the Finance Corporation of America.
 The primary beneficiaries of the 1912 loan were British banks.